-It will deal with the differences and complementarities between a Learning Experience Platform (LXP) and a Learning Management System (LMS).
+1. Differences between a Learning Experience Platform (LXP) and a Learning Management System (LMS)

 The first difference between a Learning Experience Platform (LXP) and a Learning Management System (LMS), which is usually misunderstood as the main difference, is the ergonomics or user experience (UX).

 The appearance of the Learning Experience Platform has forced LMS vendors to revise or accelerate their approach to redesigning the user interface.
 They did not want to see an intermediary come between them and the learners.
 However, the fundamental differences can be found in other areas.